telefonicaid/fiware-orion/doc/manuals/admin/install.md

 ### Using RPM file

-Download the package from the [FIWARE Files area](https://forge.fiware.org/frs/?group_id=7).
-Look for the "DATA-OrionContextBroker" entry.
+Download the package directly from the [FIWARE yum repository](http://nexus.lab.fiware.org/service/rest/repository/browse/el/7/x86_64/).
+You can choose release or nightly packages.

 Next, install the package using the rpm command (as root):